 What should I know before I go?

 Madison is similar to Minneapolis when it comes to our love for the outdoors, Midwest charm and university presence.
 But Madison's smaller size means it's easier to see more of the city while you're here and our lake-city-lake landscape feels open and inviting.
 Madison is a come-as-you-are kind of city that lets you choose what kind of adventure you're looking for.
-To help you plan, here are some things we recommend you bring.
+To help you plan, here are some things we recommend you bring:

 Packing list